bitovi/academy/src/technology-consulting/5-communication.md

 - **Stay neutral and focused on solutions:** When mediating a conflict, avoid taking sides.
 Keep the focus on finding a solution that benefits the team or project, not on who’s right or wrong.
 - **Listen actively to all parties:** Ensure everyone involved feels heard by summarizing their perspectives and validating their concerns before suggesting solutions.
 - **Use “I” statements to reduce defensiveness:** When offering feedback or sharing your perspective in a conflict, use “I” statements (e.g., “I feel…” or “I’ve noticed…”) to avoid sounding accusatory.
 - **Look for underlying causes:** Conflicts are often symptoms of deeper issues.
-Try to uncover the root of the disagreement—whether it’s miscommunication, unclear expectations, or a deeper concern about the project.
+Try to uncover the root of the disagreement — whether it’s miscommunication, unclear expectations, or a deeper concern about the project.

 Questions to reflect: